nclud/sketchbook/app/_posts/2013-12-01-git-for-designers.md

 layout: post
 title: "Git for Designers"
 featured-image: featured/git-for-designers.jpg
+summary: "Does the soft glow of the command-line scare you?
+Fear not!
+We're hosting a workshop on GitHub for designers."
 ---

 Does the soft glow of the command-line scare you?
 Fear not!